ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/config-servers2.png)

-Note the next steps reference environment variables which require information from the [deployment of the microservice](#deploy-the-baca-mediator-microservice) so if you have not completed that yet then go to that section and return here to complete the `BAW` servers configuration.
+Note the next steps reference environment variables which require information from the [deployment of the micro-service](#deploy-the-baca-mediator-microservice) so if you have not completed that yet then go to that section and return here to complete the `BAW` servers configuration.

 - After this you can now go to the `Process Admin Console` and you should see the snapshot in the list of `Installed Apps`.